napari/napari.github.io/tutorials/fundamentals/layers/points.md

 +++

-## changing points edge and face color
+## Changing points edge and face color

 Individual points can each have different edge and face colors.
 You can initially set these colors by providing a list of colors to the `edge_color` or